ccifuentesr/cif21-multiplicity/README.md

 Then, radii and densities can be estimated from the masses, and mass-luminosity relations can be drawn from further observation.

 Stars that are close together in the sky can be revealed as visual or as physical binaries.
-By analysing their distances, the relative movement and even their composition, we can determine if the pair is bounded by gravity.
+By analysing their distances, the relative movement and even their composition, we can determine if the pair is physically linked.
-In this case, the two stars follow an elliptical orbit around their common barycenter, and we refer to it as a binary system.
+In this case the two objects, bounded by gravity, follow elliptical orbits around their common barycenter, and we refer to it as a binary system.

 Very often, especially when the stars are distant, they appear as a single point of light to the unaided eye, but then are revealed as multiple by other means.
-Indirect techniques, such as spectroscopic, astrometric or photometric investigations can reveal systems of this kind.
+Indirect techniques, such as spectroscopy, astrometry or photometry, can reveal systems of this kind.
+For example, the so called spectroscopic binaries are visible under a detailed study of signatures in their spectra, via the Doppler effect.

 Systems of two or more stars are called multiple star systems.
 When dinamically stable, they are organised hierarchically and consist of nested orbits that can be treated individually as a Two-body problems.